 Ad agencies and design firms judge each other in a constant battle of “my work’s cooler than your work.”
 They also subject themselves to judging in award shows, where a few peers get to judge the work of hundreds of competitors on an entirely subjective basis.

-When it comes to television advertising, everyone’s a critic.
 TV viewers sit around and judge the advertising they see, based on entertainment value alone.
 If it’s entertaining enough, they might talk about it over the water cooler.
 If not, they vote with the remote.

 Critical thinking is tremendously important in marketing.
 If we didn’t look at things critically, we’d never push ourselves to come up with fresh, new ideas.
 Critical thinking is a key to good judgement.